-| AS QUICK AS CAN BE based on
+AS QUICK AS CAN BE based on

-| | I CAN FIND MY WAY OUT |
+| I CAN FIND MY WAY OUT |

 |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| "Third Avenue and Battery," called the driver.
-Like a conscientious secretary, Samantha Hill walked off the Metro bus and downhill to Second.
+"Third Avenue and Battery," called the driver.
+Like some conscientious zombie secretary, Samantha Hill walked off the Metro bus and downhill to Second Avenue.
 To her very own production, to her very own flop.
-It was 6:31 now with doom an 1 hour and 29 minutes away.
-Never mind, she told herself but didn't hear.
-She minded a lot!
+It was 6:31 PM now with doom one hour and twenty-nine minutes away.
+Never mind, she told herself but she minded a lot!

-The Morris Theatre: dirty green marble and granite from the 50s.
-White neon howling The Long & Short of It | music and lyrics by Samantha Hill.
-Like splendid judges glassed photographs of real stars dependent on her pathetic vehicle lined the entranceway.
-Samantha shivered at the responsibility she bore for Bill Brown, Carol Dailey, Alicia Russell, Koa Youngblood.Suddenly the baling wires holding her up snapped.
+The Morris Theatre was made up of dirty green marble and granite from the 50s.
+White neon howled The Long & Short of It | music and lyrics by Samantha Hill.
+Glassed photographs of the real stars dependent on her pathetic vehicle lined the entranceway.
+Samantha shivered at the idea of her responsibility for the careers of Bill Brown, Carol Knight, Alicia Russell, Koa Youngblood.Suddenly the baling wires holding her up snapped.
 Her knees knocked.
 Her head filled with funky cotton, coarse like asbestos.
-Just how much damage would Koa Youngblood do if completely and totally smashed?
-Not necessarily enough to kill the show, right?
-More often than not, Koa could get a good piece off and get herself on to New York with powder up the nose and sauce in the gut.
-But this required extraordinary patience and work from everyone else in any way connected with the production.
-Still, what to do with a stoned genius occasionally better than good?She knew what she would like to do.
-Give the whole thing up.Any potential problems with Koa or anyone else were moot because this was not a good production piece.
+Just how much damage could Koa Youngblood do if completely and totally smashed?
+Could she kill the show?
+More often than not, Koa moved a good piece of work up and off and got herself on to New York with powder up the nose and sauce in the gut.
+But this required extraordinary cooperation from everyone else in any way connected with the production.
+Still, what to do with a stoned genius occasionally better than good?Samantha knew what she would like to do.
+Give up the entire thing and go hide.Potential problems with Koa or anyone else were moot because this was not a good production piece.
 Not even for Seattle.
 It was awful.
-The only thing that kept her from, say, jumping off the Aurora Bridge or under the Monorail, was the story line with 2 numbers suggested by Bill Brown himself.
+The only thing that kept her from, say, jumping off the Aurora Bridge or under the Monorail, was the story line with two numbers suggested by Bill Brown himself.
 "Sammy, I really like your stuff.
-It strikes the kind of post-millennial note we want to put over during this decade particularly in Seattle where people prefer to believe civilization sustains.
+It strikes the kind of post-millennial note we want to put over during this shaky second decade particularly in Seattle where people prefer to believe civilization sustains.
 I do have an idea or two for sequence changes."
-She couldn't just abandon Bill Brown, could she?His suggestions had been more than an idea or two.
+She couldn't just ignore Bill Brown, could she?His suggestions had been more than an idea or two.
 They'd been sweeping but great.
 She'd rewritten the score and most of the dance numbers right away and before she knew it, was thinking of the material as her own although she'd said to him more than once: "Your name should be next to mine."He'd emphatically refused.
 "Just ideas.
 Ideas are nothing.
-Think of the ideas swimming in Hair, Grease , Cats, Evita, The Lion King and Porgy & Bess and Footloose," he added, "or, for that matter, the Cajun musical extravaganza that made me famous.""Please don't bring it up again, little Sammy" he'd finished with lush Bayou finality.
+Think of the ideas swimming in Hair, Grease , Cats, Evita, The Lion King and Porgy & Bess and Footloose," he added, "or, for that matter, the Cajun musical extravaganza that made yours truly famous.""Please do not bring it up again, little Sammy" he'd finished with lush Bayou finality.
 "And please do not talk about it to others.
 There are those who would make bad use of the knowledge, who would dramatize my small contribution for all the wrong reasons.
 Promise me."
-So she'd promised him, figuring it had been colossally dumb to think world class Bill Brown would want his name next to some unknown bozo.
+So she'd promised him, figuring it had been colossally dumb to think world class Bill Brown would want his name next to some unknown bozo girlie.
 And, boy, was he on the mark about that, she thought.
-He'd no doubt be glad to make the move to absolutely anything else; the farther away from this bomb, the better.Inhaling the old building's insulation that smelled of her own low self-esteem, she returned to the front of the Morris and reconsidered the night to come.
+Soon he'd no doubt be glad to move on to absolutely anything else -- the farther away from this bomb, the better.Inhaling the old building odors that seemed to reek of her own low self-esteem, she stood in front of the Morris and reconsidered the night to come.
 What do Seattle ticket buying audiences do when they've paid good money for entertainment and get royally shafted?
 Do they cruise through the presentation and clap a little like civilized people might, enough to let the entertainers off the hook?
 How about her own first night appearance?
-How minimal must applause be for the creator to totally bag it?
-Afterwards, they were off to the annual Gatesian Ball.
+How minimal must applause be for the creator to vacate the premises?
+After the performance, they were off to the annual Gatesian Charity Ball.
 God.
-She would give anything to stop the clock and the performance.
-Instead she hung by the frontdoors.
-Loitered like some street bum.
+She would give anything to stop the clock.
+Instead she slunk past the doors, loitering like some street bum.
 There were lights in the box office.
 You don't always want to be seen.
-She crept over to a windowcase of posters for coming attractions, more promotional photos.
-Next to the advance notice for her ambitious production of I Can Find My Way In was a small photo of Jules Gray.
+She snuck over to a windowcase of posters for coming attractions, more promotional photos.
+Next to the ambitious advance notice for her production of I Can Find My Way In was a small photo of Jules Gray.
 Love or lose, girl, so choose.
 I'm nuts about him, she thought.
 A woman emerged from the box office.
 "Aren't you Sammy Hill?
-We've got some messages for you."She took the slips of paper, ducking away into the light rain which had been going on for more than a week.
-The woman said, "break a leg tonight" and giggled like a true but well meaning fool.Long lines were forming on Battery; Seattle theater goers were gathering to judge. |
+We have messages for you."Sammy took the slips of paper, ducking away into the light rain which had been going on for more than a week.
+The woman said, "break a leg tonight" and giggled.
+Why did Samantha feel like a such a fool?Long lines were forming on Battery; Seattle theater goers were gathering to pass judgment. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| At 6:30 pm, Bill Brown telephoned Koa Youngblood as he'd promised."It's Bill," he said when she answered and waited."Indeed it is, my dear.
-You sound a long way from pleased but I'm glad you called.
-You got my note, did you?""Koa, you are talking too loud and too fast.""I'm excited, dear.
-I have been worrying about you, over what Brandy would do if she found out what you've pulled with this production.
-You shouldn't have done it, you know; you shouldn't have given Brandy's material to that young wannabeastar.
-I don't care what it is that she's giving you.""Koa, stop it.
-That's slanderous and untrue.
+At 6:30 PM, Bill Brown telephoned Koa Youngblood as he'd promised."It's Bill," he said when she answered.
+Then he waited."Indeed it is, my dear.
+You sound a long way from happy but I'm glad you called.
+Did you got my note?
+We must meet and soon.""Koa, you are talking too loud and too fast.""I'm excited, dear.
+I have been worrying about you, over what Brandy would do if she found out what you have pulled with this production.
+You shouldn't have done it, you know; you shouldn't have given Brandy's material to that young wanna-be-a-star.
+I don't care what it is that she's giving you.""Koa, stop that.
+What you're saying is slanderous and untrue.
 And why not use the material?
 We've been over this before.
 It's art, for god's sake.
 And Brandy will never know."
 He paused and then said, his voice shaking, "do you hear me?
 We are not going to see Brandy again."

 "In a community property state, don't you have at least a twinge about legalities, Billy, dear?
-Do you have a lawyer you can turn to?"
+Do you have a good lawyer you can turn to?"

 "Leave it alone, Koa."